 Yes.
 You can look for insurance companies or brokers and buy travel insurance online.
 Some insurers are only available online, so looking online might offer you a greater selection to choose from.
 This can help you shop around for the best deal.
 You will usually need to complete an online medical screening or, in some cases, speak to someone on the phone before your insurance is approved.
 This is because they’ll want to be clear about your medical history and current health.

-You can also arrange travel insurance by visiting a travel insurance provider, for example your bank, or by telephone.
+You can also arrange travel insurance by visiting a travel insurance provider in person, for example your bank, or by telephone.

 What policy is right for me?

 There are many different policies so it’s important to pick the right one for you.
 Lots of things might affect the cover you need, including:

 - where you’re going